history-lab/archiving-digital-records/2024/08-command-line-lab-1.md

 * `clone` a git command that you can think of as "copy files + tracking info"
 ---
 ### Navigating the filesystem using Explorer & Editor
-1. Click on `08-command-line-lab-1.md`
+1. Click on `08-command-line-lab-1.md` in the `2024` folder
 2. Review the "code" for the slide
-3. Click on `Open Preview for the Slide` - RHS of the editor window
+3. Click on `Open Preview to the Side` - upper RHS of the editor window
 4. Control (right) click on a filename to see actions
 ---
 ### Navigating the filesystem from the command line